Paris Escapes

 For jewelry, head to the Place Vendôme.
 One of the only streets in the world where by law only jewelers can opérate shops.
 Read more about High-End Window Shopping.

-2. Department Stores - The Grand Magasins - Galleries Lafayette and Printemps.
+2. Department Stores - The Grand Magasins - Galeries Lafayette and Printemps.
 Over 40 floors of shopping in 5 different buildings.
 If this gives you a little tingle, then read our tips and tricks for navigating Printemps and Galleries Lafayette.

 3. St. Germain des Prés - Metro: St. Germain